-The reference period for weighting is a four-year average in 2002 constant dollars.
+The reference period for weighting is a four-year (2012-2015) average.
 A four-year period was used to moderate the influence of an exceptional year (unusual shock) on farm input purchases.

 The FIPI measures the change through time in the prices of goods and services purchased by Canadian farmers for use in agricultural production.

 Given that product prices are tracked over time, the reported data are compared to previous cycles to identify any outliers.
 Any product having a large price change is reviewed.
 If reasons for the movements are still unknown (this is rarely the case), imputation may be carried out.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.